The Best Fitness Trackers And Smartwatches to Buy in 2025

 Step counts are the starting point, but modern wearables add far more.
 In 2025, the most valuable features are stress tracking, readiness scores, recovery insights, and personalized coaching that help guide smarter training and rest.
 WHOOP leans into performance strain, Oura focuses on recovery and sleep, Fitbit gives daily readiness scores free with the Charge 6, and Apple provides advanced ECG and heart health alerts.
 Think less about how many features a device has, and more about which ones actually help you achieve your goals.

 Nothing kills momentum like charging every day.
-WHOOP, Oura, and Garmin lead the way with multi-day battery lives — ranging from nearly a week to two full weeks depending on use.
+WHOOP, Oura, and Garmin lead the way with multi-day battery lives, ranging from nearly a week to two full weeks depending on use.
 Apple still lags behind here: the Series 11 averages about 24 hours, the SE 3 holds at 18 hours, and the Ultra 3 stretches to 42 hours (or up to 72 hours in Low Power Mode).
-Longer battery life also means more consistent recovery tracking, which is especially useful for managing fatigue and avoiding issues like Delayed Onset Muscle Soreness (DOMS): How to Ease It Naturally.
+Longer battery life also means more consistent recovery tracking, which is especially useful for managing fatigue and avoiding issues like Delayed Onset Muscle Soreness (DOMS).

 Budget vs Premium